 The primary utility need for the proposed cemetery is irrigation water to maintain the landscaped areas of the cemetery.
 VA's practice is to minimize the use of irrigation water.
-Other than in burial areas, where turf grass may be planted, low-moisture tolerant species suited to New Mexico would be used to minimize irrigation needs, to the extent possible.
-During the cemetery design, VA would coordinate with ABCWUA to determine if the municipal water system has sufficient capacity to provide irrigation water for the cemetery without a substantial reduction in available water for other users.
-If water reuse sources are not available and the municipal water system does not have the capacity to support irrigation of the cemetery, VA would seek approval from the NMOSE to install an on-site irrigation water well.
-If municipal water service would accommodate the irrigation needs of the cemetery, VA would coordinate with the Upper Petroglyphs master developer and ABCWUA to determine the requirements to connect to the water service.
-If it is determined that VA would be required to install or fund the installation of new water transmission lines to service the cemetery, additional NEPA and NHPA analysis would be conducted prior to construction, as required.
+Other than in burial areas, where turf grass would likely be planted, low-moisture tolerant species suited to New Mexico would be used to minimize irrigation needs, to the extent possible.
+During the cemetery design, VA would coordinate with ABCWUA to determine if the municipal water system has sufficient capacity to meet the irrigation needs of the cemetery without substantially reducing the water available for other users.
+If the municipal water system does not have the capacity to support irrigation of the cemetery, VA would seek approval from the NMOSE to install an on-site irrigation water well.